CFDs are leveraged products that incur a high level of risk. Know more

 1. Scalper

 For those who like to take advantage of the speed and thrill of the financial markets, becoming a scalper is a good choice.
 Scalpers are very short-term traders, sometimes holding positions for seconds and looking to capitalize on the short-term volatility that happens across the markets, as seen in Figure 1.
-They look for highly liquid instruments so that they can get the price they deem attractive and sometimes using big or leveraged positions.
+They look for highly liquid instruments so that they can get the price they deem attractive and sometimes using big or leveraged forex positions.

 Figure 1

 Scalpers need to be quick in their decision-making.
 They are also instinctive and are able to multi-task which helps them spot patterns and strategy elements over a very short period of time.
-Scalpers may endure some pain when the market is too volatile or unclear and could see large losses that would eliminate gains achieved over several days.
+Forex scalpers may endure some pain when the market is too volatile or unclear and could see large losses that would eliminate gains achieved over several days.
 Nonetheless, the reward to this style of trading means achieving big profits day after day.

 2. Day trader